colbyfayock/media-ecommerce-workshop/lessons/04 - Automatic image optimization with Cloudinary Netlify Plugin.md

 Two of those is using Signed Uploads and specifying an Upload Preset for making changes upon upload.

-> ℹ️ Note: We're combining the Upload Preset work here as we want to make sure when our assets are uplaoded the first time, they use the Upload Preset, otherwise it won't work again until new assets are uploaded, as the plugin tries to avoid re-uploading existing imgaes.
+> ℹ️ Note: We're combining the Upload Preset work here as we want to make sure when our assets are uploaded the first time, they use the Upload Preset, otherwise it won't work again until new assets are uploaded, as the plugin tries to avoid re-uploading existing imgaes.

 #### Getting Started